User guide · Phase 1

 Opening a document

 The editor lives at /dev/editor.
-A sample Master Services Agreement loads by default so you can see numbering, outline, and signature rendering without typing anything first.
+A sample Stock Purchase Agreement loads by default so you can see numbering, outline, and signature rendering without typing anything first.

 To start fresh, click New in the topbar.
 You get a minimal scaffold — one article with one section and one empty body paragraph.
 The numbering plate already reads Article 1 / Section 1, and the caret lands inside the empty paragraph ready for typing.